 Recently, I read an article from the Harvard Business Review on why disagreements were so vital for a thriving culture.
 It really made me stop and think about my experience working with teams.
-At what […]
+At what point do we actually ever discuss disagreeing in a positive manner?
+I’ve seen plenty of […]

 As a coach, I always had about 100 tasks, ideas, things that I needed to work on, or discussions that I wanted to have every day.
-I wanted each practice to be the best for […]
+I wanted each practice to be the best for our athletes and team.
+I wanted each assistant coach to learn something and become better […]

 Read MoreCompetence: It’s more than just doing the job